under-view/kmsroots/README.md

 # libunderview-renderer

 [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositing library with an out-of-tree vulkan based renderer.
-Can also we used to build xcb and wayland clients.
+Can also be used to build xcb and wayland clients.

 For better dependency version control underview builds all packages required from source.
 Follow